 Finding accommodation in Reading

 Most people relocating to Reading will find that their employer will help them in their search for a home, but for those who need to do this on their own, the best place to start is to approach an estate agent.
-These professionals will have an intimate knowledge of Reading’s market and can alert clients to properties that haven’t been advertised publically.
-Local newspapers are also useful sources of information and there are usually plenty of listings on internet property portals.
+These professionals will have an intimate knowledge of Reading’s market and can alert clients to properties that haven’t been advertised publicly.
+Most property searches start on one of the large online property portals.

 Signing a lease in Reading